Koetjing/Koetjing.github.io/README.md

 ## I'll probably add a better theme later cause I'm too lazy rn and I have exams.
 #                          Book title: “All is Normal as Planned.”
 Author: Del (Raymond)
+# Chapter 1.
+The Legend of The Kingpin

 Long ago, in the land where there is no gb in RGB, only red and white pierces the surrounding environment of everyday life.